 Both children and adults can benefit from the vision correction provided by ortho-k, though ortho-k may be the ideal solution for myopia management in children.
 While it is too late to slow the progression of myopia in adulthood, myopic children who wear ortho-k lenses can further benefit by lowering any risks associated with ocular diseases later in life.

 What Is The Fitting Process For Ortho-k Lenses?

 At Drs.
 Farkas, Kassalow, Resnick & Associates, our patients undergo a full ortho-k assessment before being fitted for these lenses.
 We will evaluate the health of your child’s eye and determine the exact corrective prescription.
 To measure the precise curvature of the child’s cornea, our eye doctors will use a topographer, ensuring these customized lenses are a perfect fit.

 After the initial fitting, patients will be provided with detailed instructions and in-clinic training on how to insert, remove, and care for their ortho-k contact lenses.
 A few periodic check-ups will help ascertain any changes in refraction and corneal topography, and adjustments to the lenses will be made accordingly.

 Ortho-K Is An Investment For Lifelong Healthy Vision

 By giving your child the gift of ortho-k lenses, you will improve your child’s daytime vision while also significantly reducing their risk of developing serious eye diseases later in life.
-The myopia management program at The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates offers the best chance of controlling myopia and preserving your child’s eyes for a lifetime of clear, comfortable and healthy vision.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+The myopia management program at Drs.
+Farkas, Kassalow, Resnick & Associates offers the best chance of controlling myopia and preserving your child’s eyes for a lifetime of clear, comfortable and healthy vision.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.